mestato/EPP622_2024/Lab:-Short-read-variation-I-‐-Read-QC-and-trimming.md

 |Alysson Dekovich|SRR6922446|991054|Alejandra, Argentina
 |Beant Kapoor|SRR6922447|1957684|Alejandra, Argentina

-**NOTE** - Please let us know if you are having any trouble with your assigned fastq files down the road.
-We have downloaded some extra fastq files in case.
+**NOTE** - Please let us know if you are having any trouble with your assigned fastq files.
+We have downloaded some extra fastq files just in case.

 **NOTE** - Wherever you see something like `<your subset>` in the code block, please do not copy paste as it might not work.
 In the coding world, anything within `<>` means you have to specify it yourself.